 EToV seroconversion occurs in horses between 10 and 12 months of age, without the appearance of symptoms.
 Experimentally infected animals (intravenous route) have been reported to seroconvert without clinical signs.
 Oral infection experiments in horses have not been reported to date.
-Recently, EToV induces apoptosis in infected cells after peak virus production.
-This event is mediated by death receptor and mitochondrial pathways involved in the apoptosis process.
-EToV-induced apoptosis could facilitate viral dissemination in vivo and contribute to viral pathogenesis.

 Several studies have shown an association of HToV infection with diarrhea in children.
 In one study, 35% of children with enteritis shed HToVs in their feces, but only 14.5% of the asymptomatic controls shed the virus (statistically significant difference - odds ratio 3.1).
-Affected children showed watery diarrhea, vomiting 3-4 times daily, and dehydration as a consequence; neither fever, nor the presence of other enteric pathogens was recorded.
+Affected children showed watery diarrhea, vomiting three to four times daily, and dehydration as a consequence; neither fever, nor the presence of other enteric pathogens, was recorded.
 Recently, fecal excretion of HToV has been associated with nosocomial infections in infants with necrotizing enterocolitis (NEC).
 Immunocompromised children appear to be highly susceptible to disease following HToV infection.